JonasMoss/kdensity/paper/paper.md

 ---
-title: 'kdensity: An R package for kernel density estimation with parametric starts and asymmetric Kernels'
+title: 'kdensity: An R package for kernel density estimation with parametric starts and asymmetric kernels'
 tags:
   - R
   - statistics